decodingml/llm-twin-course/README.md

 This self-paced course consists of 12 comprehensive lessons covering theory, system design, and hands-on implementation.

-Our recommendation for each lesson:
+Our recommendation for each module:
 1. Read the article
-2. Run the code
+2. Run the code to replicate our results
-3. Read the source code in depth
+3. Go deeper into the code by reading the `src` Python modules

+> [!NOTE]
+> Check the [INSTALL_AND_USAGE](https://github.com/decodingml/llm-twin-course/blob/main/INSTALL_AND_USAGE.md) doc for a step-by-step installation and usage guide.

 | Lesson | Article | Category | Description | Source Code |
 |--------|---------|----------|-------------|-------------|